 It’s also important to note that while shadow work can be done independently, it can also be helpful to work with a therapist or counselor who can guide you through the process and help you work through any difficult emotions that may come up.

-In summary, shadow work is a valuable tool for self-discovery and personal growth.
+In summary, understanding what is shadow work gives us a valuable tool for self-discovery and personal growth.
 By exploring and understanding the parts of ourselves that we may have repressed or suppressed, we can gain greater self-awareness and live a more authentic and fulfilling life.

 So, reflect on the prompts mentioned above and try to understand your shadow self.
 It will be a valuable and rewarding journey.